Globally Optimal Hierarchical Reinforcement Learning for Linearly-Solvable Markov Decision Processes: Background

 where $\cR(s_t)$ is the reward associated with state $s_t$, $\mathrm{KL}(\pi(\cdot|s_t)\Vert\, \cP(\cdot|s_t))$ is the Kullback-Leibler divergence between $\pi(\cdot|s_t)$ and $\cP(\cdot|s_t)$, and $\lambda$ is a temperature parameter.
 Hence the agent can set the probability distribution $\pi(\cdot|s_t)$ freely, but gets penalized for deviating from the uncontrolled distribution $\cP(\cdot|s_t)$.
 On the other hand, if $s_t$ is terminal, the agent receives reward $\cJ(s_t)$ and then the current episode ends.
 The aim of the agent is to compute a policy $\pi$ that maximizes the expected future reward (i.e.~value), defined in each non-terminal state $s\in\cS$ as

 Here, $T$ is a random variable representing the time at which the current episode ends, and $S_t$ is a random variable representing the state at time $t$.
-The expectation is over the stochastic choice of next state $S_{t+1}\sim\pi(\cdot|S_t)$ at each time $t$, and the time $T$ it takes for the episode to end.
+The expectation is over the stochastic choice of next state $S_{t+1}\sim\pi(\cdot|S_t)$ at each time~$t$, and the time $T$ it takes for the episode to end.
 We assume that the reward of all non-terminal states is negative, i.e.~$\cR(s)<0$ for each $s\in\cS$.
 As a consequence, $\cR(s,\pi)<0$ holds for any policy $\pi$, and the value $v^\pi(s)$ has a well-defined upper bound.
-Alternatively, we could assume that each policy terminates with probability 1 within a fixed time horizon $H$.

 We are interested in computing the optimal value function $v^*:\cS\rightarrow\real$, i.e.~the maximum expected future reward among all policies.
-For simplicity, in what follows we omit the asterisk and refer to the optimal value function simply as the value function.
-We extend the value function to each terminal state $t\in\cT$ by defining $v(t)\equiv\cJ(t)$.
+For simplicity, in what follows we omit the asterisks and refer to the optimal value function simply as the value function.
+We extend the value function to each terminal state $\tS\in\cT$ by defining $v(\tS)\equiv\cJ(t)$.
 The value function $v$ satisfies the Bellman equations

-We introduce the notation $z(s)=e^{v(s)/\lambda}$ for each $s\in\cS^+$, and often abuse notation by referring to $z(s)$ as the value of $s$.
+We introduce the notation $z(s)=e^{v(s)/\lambda}$ for each $s\in\cS^+$, and often abuse notation by referring to $z(s)$ as the (optimal) value of $s$.
 The maximization in the Bellman equations can be resolved analytically, yielding the following Bellman equations that are linear in $z$:

 We can express the Bellman equation in matrix form by defining an $S\times S$ diagonal reward matrix $R=\diag(e^{\cR(\cdot)/\lambda})$ and an $S\times S^+$ stochastic transition matrix $P$ whose entries $(s,s')$ equal $\cP(s'|s)$.
 We also define a vector $\bf z$ that stores the values $z(s)$ for each non-terminal state $s\in\cS$, and a vector $\bf z^+$ extended to all states in $\cS^+$.
 We can now write the Bellman equations in matrix form: